Flip book: Functionality

-History and cultural uses
+History

-It has sometimes been assumed that the relatively simple flip book has been around since long before the invention of the more complicated nineteenth-century animation devices such as the phenakistiscope (1832) and the zoetrope (1866), but no conclusive evidence has been found.

 There are some medieval illuminated books with sequential images, such as Sigenot (circa 1470).
 The illustrations in Sigenot are consistently framed and have short intervals between different phases of action, but the images cannot produce the illusion of a fluent motion.
 The necessary notion of instances smaller than a second would not really develop before the nineteenth century.

 The oldest known documentation of the flip book appeared on 18 March 1868, when it was patented by John Barnes Linnett under the name Kineograph ("moving picture").
 They were the first form of animation to employ a linear sequence of images rather than circular (as in the older phenakistoscope).
 The German film pioneer, Max Skladanowsky, first exhibited his serial photographic images in flip book form in 1894, as he and his brother Emil did not develop their own film projector until the following year.
 In 1894, Herman Casler invented a mechanized form of flip book called the Mutoscope, which mounted the pages on a central rotating cylinder rather than binding them in a book.
 The mutoscope remained a popular attraction through the mid-twentieth century, appearing as coin-operated machines in penny arcades and amusement parks.
 In 1897, the English filmmaker Henry William Short marketed his "Filoscope", which was a flip book placed in a metal holder to facilitate flipping.

-By 1948, an "automated multiple camera" for the production of "Pocket Movie flip book" portraits was marketed in the USA.
-This was a relatively early use of the term "flip book" that turned more common from the 1950s onward.
+By 1948, an "automated multiple camera" for the production of "Pocket Movie flip book" portraits was marketed in the United States.

-Now flipbooks are largely considered a toy or novelty for children and were once a common "prize" in cereal and Cracker Jack boxes.
-However, in addition to their role in the birth of cinema, they have also been an effective promotional tool since their creation for such decidedly adult products as automobiles and cigarettes.
-They continue to be used in marketing today, as well as in art and published photographic collections.
-Vintage flip books are popular among collectors, and especially rare ones from the late nineteenth to the early twentieth century have been known to fetch thousands of dollars in sales and auctions.
+In culture

 A type of flip book figures prominently in the rise in fortunes of the fictional artist Tateh in Ragtime written by E. L. Doctorow and published in 1975 later included in the film and musical adaptations of the book.